trothr/blog/Richard/2020/20200301-hear-my-cry-o-god.md

 Nobody called.
 Got no email.
 But He calmed my heart.
 Thank you, Lord!

+## The Storm

+No doubt much of this storm is just emotion.

+What about when it's not?
+What about when it's something else?
+What about when it's a *spiritual* thing, supernatural attack?
+And how can I tell the difference?

+Skipping church may be the single worst thing I've done in life.
+It's not some ritual.
+(Though ritual helps people like me who so desperately need structure.)
+And it's not as if occasional interruptions are harmful.
+But I've allowed it too often, resulting in lost fellowship.

+The solitude continues to weigh on me.

+Dear God redeem the time I've wasted.

+And then as I'm about to post this, I got email from Brian.
+Thank you Lord!

 ## Psalm 61

 Hear my cry, O God; attend to my prayer.